 If somewhere sells wallpaper then chances are they’re going to have samples for you to take home.
 You can get wallpaper in lots of different colours and styles, so you’re bound to find something you like, and best of all; it’s free!

-A good way to break your photos up is by adding a little bit of colour, and a good way to do this is by investing in a piece of card and slotting it in the background.
-Like the wallpaper you can get it in a number of colours, so you’re bound to find something you like.
+A good way to break your photos up is by adding a little bit of colour.
+You can do this is by investing in a piece of card and slotting it in the background.

 Rugs / Blankets

-I feel like a white fluffy background is such a classic, and that’s because it looks so good!
-There are also plenty of other styles on the market, so if White and Fluffy isn’t your style, I’m sure you can find something.
+I feel like a white fluffy background is classic, and that’s because it looks so good!
+There are also plenty of other styles on the market, so if white and fluffy isn’t your style, I’m sure you can find something.

 If cliché blogger is your style then you can’t go wrong with a classic marble background.
 You can purchase something from somewhere like Amazon.
 Then stick it to some cardboard and you’re ready to fool everybody into thinking you have a Marble Table.